rubymonsters/webapps-for-beginners/source/02-libraries.md

 # Using Libraries

-Being able to stand on the shoulder of giants is one of the great advantages when we pick a programming language that has a great ecosystem, and an even more awesome community:
+Being able to stand on the shoulders of giants is one of the great advantages when we pick a programming language that has a great ecosystem, and an even more awesome community: